All Posts

 3. Temperature scaling: You can reshape the distribution from the logits before applying Softmax, which you couldn't do if the network directly output probabilities.

-๐Ÿง Temperature: Reshaping the Logit Distribution
+๐Ÿง Deep Dive: Temperature: Reshaping the Logit Distribution

 In language models, the vocabulary logits are scaled by a temperature $T$ before Softmax: